MandySpaan/MandySpaan/README.md

 ## Heya, I'm Mandy ✨

 Welcome to my GitHub profile.
-Having recently completed an intensive Full-stack Development bootcamp at GeeksHubs Academy, I’m eager to continue immersing myself in web technologies and apply my skills through exciting new opportunities.
+Having recently completed an intensive Full-Stack Development bootcamp at GeeksHubs Academy, I’m eager to continue immersing myself in web technologies and apply my skills through exciting new opportunities.

 ### About Me 🌱
 - Currently working on various projects to hone my skills in both front-end and back-end development.